You Can … If You Want To

-Perhaps you have seen the Facebook or Instagram posts from your student or friends’ kids that say #FTK or #ForTheKids.
-Maybe you’ve noticed fundraising pages for an event called Dance Marathon.
-You might even have seen the word marathon and quickly averted your eyes to anything that might resemble having to run more miles than you walk in a week.
-Fear not!
-They are all referring to the same amazing event, and this is one marathon you’ll definitely want to join.
-Whether you have a student at UF or just have an affinity for the Orange and Blue, you will definitely want to share in this event, donate to this event, and encourage any UF student you know to get involved in this event.
+Maybe you have never even heard of Dance Marathon.
+If you have a student at IU, you will definitely want to know about this event, possibly donate to this event and encourage your student to get involved.
+Perhaps you have seen the Facebook posts from your student or friends’ kids that say #FTK or #ForTheKids.
+Maybe even fundraising pages for an event called Dance Marathon.
 This is college philanthropy at its best.
-Created to raise money for the Children’s Miracle Network Hospitals in 1991, the Marathons are held at college campuses across the country to raise funds and awareness for more than 170 pediatric hospitals across North America.
+Created to raise money for the Children’s Miracle Network Hospitals in 1991, Dance Marathons are held at college campuses across the country to raise funds and awareness for more than 170 pediatric hospitals across North America.

 Dance The Night Away

 Dance Marathon, also known in Bloomington as IUDM, will take place in November of 2020.
 The number of participants, which includes dancers, staff, captains, and directors (overall) numbers more than 4,000 students.
 The 36-hour event is split into three, as things won’t be as packed as it would be with one 36 hour shift and is typically at the IU tennis center.
 They will line dance, enjoy live entertainment, and meet some of the families that benefit from the funds raised.
 Staff and captains run various fundraising events throughout the year, starting with Miracle Week, culminating in the dance marathon.
 75% of donations support pediatric health research at Riley’s Well’s Center for Pediatric Research while 25% of donations go to clinical expenses.